 The balmy night and breeze of the Sahara, warmly welcomes me.
 The sticky feel of the night, and the echoing conversation of the locals in a dizzying Arabic words.
 The feeling of curiosity and with my tummy rambling I can’t wait to sample the local Moroccan Cuisine.
 My weary mood and been a long day travel, I just wanted to have a quick bite.
 One of the hotel staff has escorted me to a nearby restaurant, and on the way we drop by at the phone shop to purchase a local sim card.
 After savouring my first authentic Moroccan lamb tagine, with my satisfied full tummy and suddenly I felt so tired.
 So I decided hit the sack, to catch up badly needed sleep for the following days full pack adventure.

 On the following day, upon studying the map and assessing my bearings.
 I was ready and eager to wander around the Medina.
 Meandering around and stumbling from the labyrinth of narrow alleys to the different souks.
 The everyday chaos, the echoing sounds around is so enchanting.
 Or even confusing my sense of direction, getting lost in the narrow alleyways.
-The smells of different species and my admiration to the vibrant colours, the pungent odours that stings the nose, that awakens every fibre of my senses.
+The smells of different spices and my admiration to the vibrant colours, the pungent odours that stings the nose, that awakens every fibre of my senses.
 The higgledy-piggledy of rubbish on every corner, next to a bread vendor’s cart.
 The colourful dresses and carpets hanging on the walls, and the pedestrians wading their way to their daily life routine.

 As I walk passed a group of tourist with their maps and cameras, with their curious looks or should I say a looking loss.
 Fes Medina is the oldest and comprises of 9,500 alleyways, I wouldn’t be surprise if how many tourist get loss around each day.